 Fortunately, identifying fraud risks and mitigating them doesn’t have to be difficult.
-With a fraud risk assessment, companies can understand the overall risk universe.
-In this article, we break down the main components of an effective fraud risk strategy, including five simple steps on how to conduct a fraud risk assessment.
+With a fraud risk assessment, companies can understand their overall risk universe and build the foundations for an effective fraud risk management program.
+In this article, we break down the main components of fraud risk strategy, including five simple steps on how to conduct a fraud risk assessment.

 What Is a Fraud Risk Assessment?

 According to The Journal of Accountancy, perpetrators commit fraud for two reasons: greed or need.
 There are three elements that enable someone to commit fraud: motive, opportunity, and rationalization.
-Due to financial need, ability to execute a fraud scheme, and personal justification of dishonest actions, bad actors commit fraud.
+Due to financial pressure, the ability to execute a fraud scheme, and personal justification of dishonest actions, bad actors commit fraud.
+Commonly, perpetrators can commit fraud due to weaknesses in internal controls.
+When used to understand these weaknesses and the risk environment, a fraud risk assessment can help management formulate a mature risk governance and management plan.

 How Does a Fraud Risk Assessment Work?

-A fraud risk assessment should be tailored to an organization’s unique industry and operations.
-Management and managers responsible for each department should perform a risk assessment by examining the organization’s exposure to fraud risk events.
+A fraud risk assessment should be tailored to an organization’s unique industry, risks, and operations.
+Management and managers responsible for each department should perform a risk assessment (if they haven’t already) by examining the organization’s potential exposure to fraud risk events.
 Because changes in the internal and external environment are certain, the assessment should be refreshed regularly to mitigate risks to an acceptable level.

-The fraud risk assessment can take many forms: a matrix, narrative, or any other format that the organization finds easiest to understand.
-It should be shared with the Board of Directors, and jointly, all parties should implement anti-fraud controls based on the likelihood and impact each risk will have on the organization.
+The fraud risk assessment can take many forms: a matrix, narrative, inventory, database, or any other format that the organization finds easiest to understand.
+It should be shared with senior management and the Board of Directors, and jointly, all parties should implement anti-fraud controls based on the likelihood and impact each risk will have on the organization.

 Why Is a Fraud Risk Assessment Important?

 Performing regular fraud risk assessments is a small investment compared to the cost of fraudulent activity.
-As the ACFE’s 2020 Global Fraud Study shows, worldwide fraud schemes cause losses of more than $3.6 billion dollars annually.
-A fraud risk assessment is essential in helping businesses proactively identify external and internal risks that can have a significant impact on their reputation, exposure to criminal or civil liability, and assets.
+As the ACFE’s 2020 Global Fraud Study shows, worldwide fraud schemes cause losses of more than $3.6 billion annually.
+A fraud risk assessment is essential in helping businesses proactively identify external and internal risks that can have a significant impact on their reputation, expose them to criminal or civil liability, or jeopardize assets.

 Once these fraud risks have been identified, companies can develop a mitigation strategy.
-While it’s impossible to eliminate all fraud risks, a fraud risk assessment is a powerful tool in reducing the probability and severity of those risks.
+While it’s impossible to eliminate all fraud risks, a fraud risk assessment is a powerful tool to reduce the probability and severity of those risks.

 What Should a Fraud Risk Assessment Address?